-Amounts reported for governmental activities in the Statement of Activities are different because: Net Change in Fund Balance, Governmental Fund \$ 14 12,290 Governmental funds report expenses that involve payments with current financial resources, such as insurance, in the year in which it is paid.
+Amounts reported for governmental activities in the Statement of Activities are different nt because: Net Change in Fund Balance, Governmental Fund \$ 413,589 Governmental funds report expenses that involve payments with current financial resources, such as insurance, in the year in which it is paid.
 In the Statement of Activities, payments that are attributable to current periods are recognized.
-Change in prepaid insurance 283 Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the governmental funds: Capital outlays (\$139,442) more than depreciation expense (\$172,118) (3 32,676) Because of the timing of actual receipt, some revenues are not considered "available" to pay current obligations and are not reported in the governmental funds.
-Change in unavailable ad valorem taxes 2 22,504
+Change in prepaid insurance (21,704) Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the governmental funds: Depreciation expense (\$166,054) more than capital outlays (\$10,470) (155,584) Change in unavailable ad valorem taxes (5,948) Change in Net Postion of Governmental Activities \$ 230,353